dentarg/auth0-blog/_posts/2016-04-19-react-router-alternatives.markdown

 description: "React Router and rrtr have reconciled.
 Explore React Router alternatives and learn how to use them in your apps."
 date: 2016-04-19 08:30
 alias: /2016/04/19/react-router-alternatives/
-category: Technical Guide, Frontend, React
+category: Technical guide, Frontend, React
 author:
   name: "Ado Kukic"
   url: "https://twitter.com/kukicadnan"